 Designer abandoned original reverse design late in the process Also in our Oct.
 30 issue, Mike Diamond presents an interesting question in his Collectors’ Clearinghouse column: How many errors can one coin have?

 Members of the CFA, who met Oct.
 19, appeared far more receptive to the designs than were CCAC members, who expressed dismay with the entries from a national competition ordered by Congress.
 Some said they feared the coins would not sell well despite the CCAC’s earlier high expectations for the set.
 Others on the panel were optimistic that the public would embrace the coins as strongly as they supported President John F. Kennedy’s ambitious plan to place Americans on the Moon.

 Connect with Coin World:

-committee that “the talented staff we have in Philadelphia can make it work.”
+“This is the most important event in my lifetime,” said CCAC Chairperson Mary N. Lannin as she sought to assure skeptics on the committee that “the talented staff we have in Philadelphia can make it work.”

 The Philadelphia Mint is where the U.S. Mint’s sculptors, engravers and artists work.

 “We’re obliged to use one of these designs,” Lannin declared in the face of strong objections to the proposed designs.
 “We can’t send it back.”

 Newly reconfirmed as head of the CCAC, Lannin pushed hard to get the panel to believe the designs could be improved.